revilowaldow/BITC/Sessions/2024/01 14 - Session 14.md

 Chineria and Parche rely heavily on slavery
 Chineria (reputation for cruelty and ruling through fear)

+Virtelle wants a tour of the rest of the city

 Khapat - garment you can only put on with assistance

 4 tokens for the loan of a Khapat